Ottawa protest faces rising resident anger, uncertain finances in its 2nd week | CBC News

 The crowdfunding company said the protest violates its rules on violence and harassment.

 Protest organizers have instead pointed supporters toward another fundraiser hosted by the Christian site GiveSendGo, which by Saturday morning had received more than $800,000 in donations.
 The site was blocked by PayPal last year after it was used to raise funds for people who attended the Jan.
-6 Capitol riot.
+6 Capitol riot in Washington, D.C.

 Court challenge filed